-The dramatic elephant ear plant, commonly known as taro, is a dramatic tropical foliage plant with magnificent heart-shaped or arrow-shaped leaves.
-Here’s how to grow elephant ear in your garden!
+The dramatic elephant ear plant is a large tropical foliage plant with magnificent, heart-shaped or arrow-shaped leaves.
+In colder regions, they need to be dug up and stored before winter arrives.
+Here’s how to grow elephant ears in your garden!

 About Elephant Ears